 You may bring a calculator to the test, but all questions can be answered without using a calculator.
 Be careful not to overuse the calculator; it can slow you down.
 On the longer of the two math sections (38 questions) you can use a calculator, but on the shorter section (20 questions) you cannot.

 If you like this material, you’ll love the course!

-This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of SAT examples and problems and feedback from SAT experts to your questions.
-In addition, the powerful learning engine StudyDesk increases your learning efficiency by monitoring your progress and directing you to areas where you need further study.
-All for only $49.95!
+This interactive, comprehensive self-study course presents the equivalent of over 600 pages of printed material, including hundreds of SAT examples, problems, videos, and feedback from SAT experts to your questions.
+All for only $19.95!
 Click the link above for more information or call 1-310-275-3513.